Aryans-20/P_Club-CP/Problem-Statement.md

 # Horcrux Quest
-The Dark Lord has come back to life yet again, turns out that he had another horcrux but this time he has it hidden in n identical caves making it very hard to find.
-So much so that even Dumbledore cannot find it.
+The Dark Lord has come back to life yet again, turns out that he had another horcrux and this time he has it hidden in n identical caves making it very hard to find.
+So much so that even Dumbledore cannot find it. :fearful:

 Things look grim huh?